daniisaahir/DinoMailer/README.md

 DinoMailer is a PHP project that allows users to send bulk emails without the need to sign up.
 It is a powerful tool that can be used for a variety of purposes, such as marketing, customer communication, and notifications.
-It uses PHP `mail()` function, no SMTP needed.

 # Features

-* Send bulk emails without the need to sign up
+* No SMTP or login needed, it uses PHP `mail()`
 * Send as many emails as you want
 * Send multiple attachments